vbarisic/world_happiness/README.md

   * WHO Suicide Statistics - Do lower-ranked countries have higher rates of suicide?
   * Education Attainment - Is ignorance truly bliss?
   * Religion - Does religion, or faith, provide happiness?
   * GDP per Capita - They say money can't buy you happiness, but it won't make you sad, either.
+Or, will it?
 (While already used in the     Report, GDP per capita is given as a ranking as opposed to currency)
   * Rates of Unemployment - lack of employment might indicate financial hardship, and thus lower happiness levels.
 Is this true?

-#### Let's find out!
+Let's find out!

-#### But first...
+But first...

 ## Gotta clean the data